 At the meeting in September of each year, the Chair shall appoint a nominating committee of three Trustees.
-The committee will be charged with proposing a slate of the following officers, selected from the voting members of the Board: a Chair, a Vice Chair, a Secretary of the Board and a Treasurer of the Board.
-At the meeting in December of each year, the Board shall consider the proposed slate and elect from the voting members of the Board and a Treasurer of the Board slate and elect from the voting members of the Board.
+The committee will be charged with proposing a slate of the following officers, selected from the voting members of the Board: a Chair and a Vice Chair.
+At the meeting in December of each year, the Board shall consider the proposed slate and elect from the voting members of the Board: a Chair and a Vice Chair.
 These officers shall hold their respective office from January 1 through December 31 of the year succeeding their election and until their respective successors have been elected, so long as they shall continue to be trustees.